rfxcom/node-rfxcom/README.md

 Connecting and disconnecting
 ============================
 The function `rfxtrx.initialise()` will attempt to connect to the RFXtrx433 hardware.
 If this succeeds, a 'connecting' event is emitted, followed about 5.5 seconds later by a 'ready' event.
+Finally (for recent device firmware versions) a 'receiverstarted' event is emitted.
 If the device is not present (wrong device path, or device not plugged in) a 'connectfailed' event is emitted.
 If the the hardware is subsequently unplugged, a 'disconnect' event is emitted (this can also happen before either the 'connecting' or 'ready' events are emitted).